BendJS/website/README.md

 ## How to use this repo

-- If you would like to make any changes to the main site, please feel free to create a new branch with your changes, make a PR and just let us know how/why/where, ect...
+- If you would like to make any changes to the main site, please feel free to fork and create a new branch with your changes, make a PR and just let us know how/why/where, etc.

-- We want to encourage our community to each build their own version of a profile page!
-Please follow the instructions below, and maybe watch the video linked below to see how to extend the site and build the profile page.

-  - All profile pages will live in the same folder.
-Build your page, and do anything you want with it.
-We want to know your accomplishments, cool projects you've worked on, talks you have given, your discord handle or any other way to get in touch with you.
-ANYTHING YOU WANT!

-  - After cloning this repo and following the "Getting setup" steps above, create a new branch like this:
-    - `git checkout -b profile-[yournamehere]`

 ## Getting setup